bbirney/makelatex/README.txt

 Disclaimers:
 - RUN "sudo chmod +x makelatex" AND PUT FILE IN "/bin/" OR ".local/bin" OR "/usr/bin/"
 - MAKE SURE YOU UPDATE YOUR PYTHON LIBRARIES OR IT WON'T WORK
+- IF YOU DON'T HAVE A PACKAGE PLS DOWNLOAD